 The JP Morgan Mozaic II Index went live on December 28, 2016 and the NYSE Zebra Edge Index went live on October 1, 2016.
 I am skeptical of newly created indices because they are often paraded out because they have great backtested results, but often fall short in the real world.
 Doesn't it make you wonder what happened to the first iteration of the Mozaic index?

 Here is what the S&P 500 returns would have been for the past 3 years at current rates.
 Keep in mind that rates change over time so you wouldn't have been able to get the same contract rates in 2015.

-If you went with S&P Strategy A, you would have a healthy 4.9% return while Strategy B would have returned 3.4%.
+If you went with S&P Strategy A, you would have a healthy 4.9% return but once you subtract out the spread, it is lower than Strategy B which would have returned 3.4%.
 These are respectable even though the actual S&P returned over 11% with dividends.
-But if this annuity produces close to 5% returns over the long-term, then you should be happy.
-I'm skeptical but I can't rule it out either.
+It is no surprise that this annuity will likely return 2-5% which is the best an annuity product can do in a low interest rate environment.